getsentry/sentry-dotnet/README.md

 Of those, we run our unit and integration tests against the following:

+* .NET 7 on Windows, macOS and Linux
 * .NET 6 on Windows, macOS and Linux
 * .NET Core 3.1 on Windows, macOS and Linux
 * .NET Framework 4.8 on Windows